 Dr. Jihui Lee is an Instructor of Population Health Sciences at Weill Cornell Medicine.
 She received her PhD in Biostatistics from Columbia University and joined the Department of Population Health Sciences in 2018 for her postdoctoral training.
 Dr. Lee is interested in developing statistical methods for spatiotemporal data and analyzing mobile health data from smartphones and wearables.
 She also works with a wide range of collaborators on interdisciplinary research projects in medicine.

-Ericka Fong is the Program Manager for the Quality Improvement Academy.
+Ericka Fong is the Program Manager of the Quality Improvement Academy.
 She has worked at Weill Cornell Medicine for over 17 years with a background in financial management.
 She worked in the Department of Genetic Medicine for 8 years before transferring to the Department of Medicine.
-Her interests in quality improvement while working for Hospital Medicine led her to join QIA in March 2020, closely working with project teams on all aspects of development from charter design and regulatory compliance to final presentation and publication.
+Her interests in QI started while working for Hospital Medicine which led her to join QIA in March 2020, closely working with project teams on all aspects of development from charter design and regulatory compliance to final presentation and publication.

 Sawida Worley is an experienced administrative professional with a demonstrated history of working in non-profit industries.
 Prior to her position at Weill Cornell Medicine, she served as a Member Services Supervisor at the National Association of Pediatric Nurse Practitioners for four years, where she coordinated pharmaceutical sponsorship and supervised the Member Services department.
 She has a Bachelor of Science focused in Business Administration, Marketing from Stony Brook University.